willwade/MacroServerMac/README.md

 * Allow from IP/Range (You can specify the ip address in the line command - I just havent written the code to allow multiple address')
 * Window control code (It can launch applications.
 Just not control the window placement.
 Reason for this is it's not a very Mac thing to do/care about..
 I'm not sure this will see the light of day..)
 * Turn it into a nice user friendly binary
-* Develop some nice MindExpress Keyboards
+* Develop some nice Keyboards
+* Somehow send a start moving and stop moving mouse command

 Fun(?!) asides
 ------------------